dario-vega/demo-tv-streaming-app/README.md

 }
 ````

-The steps outlined above are using Oracle NoSQL Database community edition, if you need Oracle NoSQL Database Enterprise Edition, please use the appropriate image name.
+The steps outlined above are using Oracle NoSQL Database community edition, if you need Oracle NoSQL Database Enterprise Edition,

-WARNING Some queries are raising errors when running using community edition.
-Please contact me to have instructions about build an image using Enterprise Edition
+please use the appropriate image name.

 ````